kvoon9/weila-common-static/src/pages/android/corp/privacy-en.md

 1   Device Optimization: We may collect device information (serial number/IMEI/OAID/UUID/Android ID/SIM IMSI), hardware model, MAC address, installed apps, and software versions to optimize display and functionality.

-2   Account Creation: We collect your phone number and SMS verification code for identity authentication\.
+2   Account Creation: We collect your email number and SMS verification code for identity authentication\.
 Without these, registration will fail.

 3   Service Permissions: Enabling these permissions authorizes us to collect corresponding data\.
 Disabling them will affect related services: